PJ64/apigw_lambda_dynamodb/README.md

 ## Example
-This is a basic example of provisioning an Amazon API Gateway, AWS Lambda function and an Amazon DynamoDB table using the AWS CDK and TypeScript
+This is a basic example of provisioning an Amazon API Gateway, AWS Lambda function and an Amazon DynamoDB table using the AWS CDK and TypeScript.
+The example also demonstrates using Python to put items into Amazon DynamoDB.

 ## Setup